Rollback Taxes & Sliding Scale Option

 The additional deferral applies to qualifying land and does not include ineligible land or buildings assessed at fair market value.
 See important rollback information below.

-of the Office of the Commissioner of Revenue
+at the Office of the Commissioner of Revenue

 for further information and to obtain the appropriate documents.
 It is strongly recommended that applicants consult legal or tax professionals for assistance in completing the agreements.